A guide to avoiding road tolls and charges

 What are toll roads?

-In short, a toll road is any stretch of road, bridge or motorway you must pay to use.
-They were first introduced as a way of creating alternative routes in particularly congested areas of the country, so motorists could choose to pay for a quicker way to get to their destination.
+They were first introduced as a way of creating alternative routes in congested areas of the country, so drivers could choose to pay for a quicker way to get to their destination.

 Where are toll roads in the UK?